Ryan-Millard/Pastimes-WEDE6021-POE/README.md

 If you would like to create a custom configuration, see the [phpMyAdmin Documentation](https://docs.phpmyadmin.net/en/latest/user.html).
 Remember to update the .env file to reference the newly created credentials for you database, including the user's username and password, the database name, and the host.
+If you use a different database name, you will need to change it in several files to reflect your DB's name, however that would be a long process, so that is not recommended.

 #### Note:
 - You will need to ensure that all details in the file are exactly the same as what phpMyAdmin has been configured with.
 - Unless you have created the database under a different name, you cannot change the DB_DATABASE as it will not function correctly if you do.

 To connect to to the database, you only require those four credentials.
 The core/Functions/LoadEnv.php's EnvLoader class's load function only loads those four, so keep that in mind when configuring the .env file.

+### 3. Open the project and navigate to the app/Seedeers directory:

+- On all operating systems
+    ```bash
+    cd app/Seeders
+    ```

 ### 4. Using PHP, execute the [loadClothingStore.php script](https://github.com/Ryan-Millard/Pastimes-WEDE6021-POE/blob/main/app/Seeders/loadClothingStore.php):